Skip to main content

 3. When something changes — an ETA update, a milestone event, a container hold — Terminal49 sends a POST request to your webhook URL with the full event payload.

-4. Your system processes the event and returns a 2xx status code.
+4. Your system accepts the event and returns a success status (200, 201, 202, or 204).

 Why webhooks instead of polling